kaliop-uk/ezmigrationbundle/README.md

     ./Tests/teststack.sh build
     ./Tests/teststack.sh runtests
     ./Tests/teststack.sh stop

 In case you want to run manual commands, eg. the symfony console:

     ./Tests/teststack.sh exec php vendor/ezsystems/ezplatform/bin/console cache:clear

 Note: this will take some time the 1st time your run it, but it will be quicker on subsequent runs.
 Note: make sure to have enough disk space available.
-Note: the tests in the Docker container run against the version of eZPlatform kernel specified in the file `containers.env`.
+Note: the tests in the Docker container run against the version of eZPlatform kernel specified in the file `.env`.
 If you want to test against another version, feel free to modify it and _rebuild the containers_.